 Over the past 30 years, Galerie Greta Meert established itself as one of Brussels’ leading contemporary art galleries.
-Founded in 1988 as Galerie Meert Rihoux, it was subsequently renamed after its founding director Greta Meert in 2006.
+Founded in 1988 as Galerie Meert Rihoux, it was subsequently renamed in 2006.
+In recent years, founding director Greta Meert started to run the gallery collaboratively with her son Frédéric Mariën.
 Located in the center of Brussels, the gallery occupies a five-story Art Nouveau building designed by Louis Bral and renovated for the gallery by renowned Belgian architects Hilde Daem and Paul Robbrecht.
 Since 2012 three floors of the building are dedicated to exhibitions, making it possible to maintain an expanded exhibition schedule.

 In 1988, Galerie Greta Meert opened with Thomas Struth’s first international showing followed by exhibitions with Robert Mangold, Richard Tuttle, Louise Lawler, John Baldessari and Hanne Darboven.
 In 1992, the gallery presented Isa Genzken’s early sculptures and started to show the work of Donald Judd.
 These first exhibitions demonstrate the gallery’s aim to bring forth the work of these innovative artists at a time when they were still relatively unknown in Belgium.
 From the very beginning, one of the main focuses of the gallery has been on Minimal and the Conceptual Art.
 The significance of photography in conceptual strategies has also been a substantial interest in the programming of the gallery throughout the years.
 As early as 1991, Galerie Greta Meert was one of the first European galleries to show artists such as Ian Wallace, Jeff Wall and Ken Lum who have collectively been referred to as the Vancouver School.